mattermost-community/mattermost-app-servicenow/README.md

 ## Development

 ### Local development install

+Download/clone this app's repo.
+In the repo folder, run the `make` command on your command line.

 1. Running `make` will build the executable and start the server.
   - A base URL can be added so links are sent based on that url (e.g. `make BASE=http://myurl.com`).
 Defaults to `http://localhost:3000`.